trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-camm.md

 Here the script prints the content of the telemetry `trak`.

-TODO -- WHY DOES SCRIPT NOT PRINT ALL DATA ELEMENTS?
+TODO -- WHY DOES SCRIPT NOT PRINT ALL DATA ELEMENTS INSIDE THE TELEMETRY RACK?
 NEED TO FIX THIS IF MISSING

 Now your next question will be, now you have all the data elements for the `co64` box; how do you structure them and write them into the box?